 There are so many things to see in Turkey.
 The landscapes, archaeological and excavation sites, the architecture of the mosques, churches, and monuments that it’s a shame to not be able to enjoy them at peak season.
 Visiting Turkey in winter allows you to be able to take your time and soak in all the sites and locations without being subjected to the hustle and bustle of the crowds.

 Another great aspect of visiting during the winter is you will beat the heat and be able to take your time exploring the incredible Graco-Roman structures and ancient cities, without being worn out by the summertime Mediterranean temperatures.

 Santa Claus was a real man, St. Nick, and he hailed from the ancient town of Myra which is now known as Demre, along Turkey’s Mediterranean shore.
 Every year on the feast of St. Nick (December 6th) people gather at Demre’s 1500-year-old basilica church to pay tribute to the saint.

 Although the historical icons depict him as being skinny, dressed in black robes and not round and wearing red, they are indeed the same man.
 St. Nicholas was a bishop in the 5th century and was known for his generosity.
 The folklore originated with him delivering gifts in stockings by dropping them down through the chimney, and he is still inspiring us to this day.

-Perhaps one of the most popular things that Turkey is known for is their grand bathhouses, also called a hamam.
-You can beat the cold by spending some time in one of the many historical hamams and soak in some time in the steam rooms.
+Perhaps one of the most popular things that Turkey is known for is their grand bathhouses, also called a Hamam.
+You can beat the cold by spending some time in one of the many historical hammams and soak in some time in the steam rooms.

 Turkey in Winter Serves Sahlep